dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 DuckDB, HyPer, and ClickHouse all make good use out of more available threads, being significantly faster than on the MacBook.

-An interesting pattern in this plot is that DuckDB and HyPer scale very similarly with additional payload columns.
+An interesting pattern in this plot is that DataMiner and HyPer scale very similarly with additional payload columns.
-Although DuckDB is faster at sorting, re-ordering the payload seems to cost about the same for both systems.
+Although DataMiner is faster at sorting, re-ordering the payload seems to cost about the same for both systems.
 Therefore it is likely that HyPer also uses a row layout.

 For ClickHouse scales worse with additional payload columns.